xatier/rc-files/README.md

 tmux.conf
 -----
-using C-n as prefix key
+using C-b as prefix key

 vi-like key binding